 Schloss Dyck brings nearly 1000 years of history to the lower Rhine.
 This 17th-century castle complex stands on four islands all designed by the Scottish landscape gardener Thomas Blaikie in the style of the English landscape garden.
-With 70-hecatres to explore and divine interiors to command your attention, this is quite the magical place.
+With 70-hectares to explore and divine interiors to command your attention, this is quite the magical place.

 Marionetten Theater is perhaps one of the coolest places I’ve ever explored on a city break.
 It’s that kind of spot where you think “okay, this will be cool.”
 But then you’re like, “wow, that was way cooler than I thought!”.
 Such a hidden gem of things to do in Düsseldorf, the Marionetten Theater is home to magical puppet shows based on famous fairy tales and fantasy legends.
 Almost everything that can be seen on stage is produced in the well-equipped workshops of the theater.
-The figures, props and decorations are made by the members of the ensemble according to the design of the theater’s director who himself effects the sculpturing.
+The figures, props, and decorations are made by the members of the ensemble according to the design of the theater’s director who himself affects the sculpturing.

 An ensemble of magicians and humans, beasts and devils, the queen of the night and Dr. Faust welcomes the visitor and takes him away to a realm of fantasy.